Stay in Touch

 Natalie is a veteran who served six years on active duty in the Air Force as a Logistics Officer.
 After her military service, she worked as a Nuclear Test Pipefitter at Puget Sound Naval Shipyard, where she was a member of Bremerton Metal Trades Council.
 In the years since, she earned her master’s degree in education and now serves as a public school teacher in the South Kitsap School District.
 She has been a union member for 11 years, building a career centered on service, education, and advocacy for working families.

 In addition to her work in the classroom, Natalie has taken on multiple leadership roles within her union and the broader education community.
 She currently serves as a SKEA Executive Board Member-at-Large, Uniserv Representative for WEA Olympic, Local Delegate to the WEA Representative Assembly, and State Delegate to the NEA Representative Assembly.
+She is also an IslandWood alum, where she strengthened her commitment to environmental education, equity, and learning in partnership with community and Tribal voices.

 Natalie’s background reflects a lifelong commitment to public service, organized labor, and educational opportunity.
 Her experience as a teacher, veteran, union leader, and worker has shaped her understanding of the challenges facing students, families, and working people across South Kitsap and the 26th Legislative District.
 She is running for State Representative to be a strong voice for our community in Olympia.
 Natalie lives in Port Orchard with her husband and son.